{{ result.summaryTitle }}

 PrivateLink

-A private connectivity service that can add endpoint hourly and data-processing costs for Private REST APIs.
+A private connectivity service that can add interface endpoint hours and data-processing charges for Private REST access.

 Effective cost per million